dtu-qmcm/cmfapoc/paper/main.md

 - OpenMebius
 - influx\_s

-See [@daiUnderstandingMetabolismFlux2017], [@falcoMetabolicFluxAnalysis2022 ]for
+See [REFERENCE] for reviews of available software implementing 13C MFA.
-reviews of available software implementing 13C MFA.

 We wish to note several limitations of the currently available software:

 - There is no previous implementation of compositional regression analysis in the context of 13C MFA; all previous implementations apply a linear model either